How Google Algorithm Changes Are Impacting Marketing Processes

-SEO (search engine optimization) algorithms are an ever-adapting series of complicated processes involving ranking keywords, key phrases, link networks, load times and many other things that are kept a secret from the public.
+SEO (search engine optimisation) algorithms are an ever-adapting series of complicated processes involving ranking keywords, key phrases, link networks, load times, and many other things that are kept a secret from the public.

 Keeping a well-maintained website complete with a unique, well-focused content marketing strategy is essential, but sometimes this maintenance is just not enough unless you’ve been keeping up with the latest SEO trends released by Google.

 If you’ve noticed a change in your website’s traffic or search engine ranking on Google, a neoteric Google algorithm update is likely the cause.
 Google makes thousands of changes to its algorithm and, in most cases, they do not announce the update or what has been changed.
 SEO experts will generally take note of these algorithm updates when there is a significant shift.
 Google confirmed the update after receiving questions about the changes online.

 When Google updates its algorithm, the updates or changes can either hurt or help your website’s: